Did you know it takes less than 5 minutes to make your own eye-friendly, all-natural mascara at home?

 DIY Mascara With Castor Oil

-If you want to make your DIY mascara ever healthier for your eyes – add a few drops of organic hexane-free Castor oil to it.
+If you want to make your DIY mascara even healthier for your eyes – add a few drops of organic hexane-free Castor oil to it.

 Why Castor Oil?